Lower Campus Course Descriptions

 Fifth Grade: The fifth grade places emphasis on learning integers, developing proficiency in using whole numbers into the billions, fractions and decimals to solve problems.
 Students will collect, display, analyze data in a variety of ways and solve probability problems.
 Students also will solve problems involving metric and time measurements, two- and three-dimensional figures, volume, area, and perimeter.
 Students begin to learn about variable expressions and open sentences.
 Students develop an understanding of ratios, proportions and percents.

-SCIENCE Mission Statement for Elementary Science: The goal of the elementary science program is to understand God’s creation and basic scientific principles from a Biblical worldview using experiments, observations and hands-on learning experiences.
+SCIENCE Mission Statement for Science: The goal of the science program is to understand God’s creation and basic scientific principles from a Biblical worldview using experiments, observations and hands-on learning experiences.
 “For every house is built by someone, but the builder of all things is God.”
 Hebrews 3:4

 Kindergarten: The focus of science in kindergarten is to lead students to a greater understanding of God’s creation and how His creation was perfect from the beginning (Genesis 1:1 and Exodus 20”11).
 Kindergarteners will learn about the five senses, magnets, matter, water, living and nonliving things, and weather.